What is Amazon Billing Conductor?

 Related services

-- Amazon Billing console
+- Amazon Billing

 -

-The Amazon Billing console is the portal for all Amazon customers, from students and startup companies to large enterprises.
+The Amazon Billing is the portal for all Amazon customers, from students and startup companies to large enterprises.
 You can use the console to see the resources that are running in your Amazon accounts, manage billing preferences, and access billing artifacts that are needed to make payments to Amazon.
 The Amazon Billing console also provides a high-level explanation of the spending for your account, and serves as the entry point for enrolling in products in the Amazon Cost Management products.

 For more information, see the Amazon Billing User Guide.